diocomweb/website/docs/programs/regional_groups_and_leaders.md

 nav_order: 1
 ---

-The Diode Foundation structures its ecosystem efforts around regional groups, each led by one or more regional leaders.
+The Diode Foundation structures its worldwide ecosystem around regional groups, each led by one or more regional leaders.

 # Forming a Regional Group